 Portland is a great spot for starting many Pacific Northwest outdoor adventures, including an exploratory trip to the coast.
-Head west from Portland when looking for places to see in the Pacific Northwest and enjoy many popular stops like Cannon Beach, Pacific City, and Lincoln City.
+Head west for a day trip from Portland when looking for places to see in the Pacific Northwest and enjoy many popular stops like Cannon Beach, Pacific City, and Lincoln City.

 Beaches, nature areas, and incredible ocean vistas all make up the beautiful views of this route, and Oregon in the spring is a perfect time to go.
-The Nestucca Bay National Wildlife Reserve is one stop that you should definitely consider when planning this day-trip.
+The Nestucca Bay National Wildlife Reserve is one stop that you should definitely consider when planning this day trip.

 One of the most beautiful spots on an Oregon coast drive will fall under the Three Capes Scenic Route, which includes Cape Meares, Cape Lookout, and Cape Kiwanda.
 No matter where you stop, this area is great when you need family vacation ideas in the Pacific Northwest.

 4. Bask in the Glory of Shoshone Falls

 When looking for cool things to do in the Pacific Northwest, you’ll want to stop at Shoshone Falls.
 This incredible waterfall is, without a doubt, one of the most awe-inspiring stops on the list.
 Known as the ‘Niagara of the West,’ Shoshone Falls is found in Idaho, just north of Twin Falls (one of the best Idaho weekend getaways).

 It is a magnificent sight, but one that needs to be timed according to the season.
 The best time to visit is during late spring or early summer.
 Later than this and the falls may not be as impressive due to the Snake River being diverted for irrigation purposes.